avmohan/book-notes/Designing-Data-Intensive-Applications/Designing-Data-Intensive-Applications.md

 - System requirements change as previous unanticipated use cases emerge, business priorities change, users request new features, new platforms replace old platforms, legal or regulatory requirements,, growth of the system forces architectural changes etc.
 - _Agile_ working paterns provide a framework for adapting to change.
 Agility at the scale of large data systems is referred to as _evolvability_.

+---

+# 2. Data Models and Query Languages

+Data model have a high impact, not only on how the software is written but also on how we thing about it.
+Multiple layers of data models - abstractions
+preconditions & postconditions - assumptions & guarantees - from lower layer to upper layer
+exploration of a few data models - relational, document, graph based
+also some query languages and comparison of their use cases.

+## 2.1.
+Relational Model Versus Document Model

+Relations/tables, tuples/records/rows
+60s & 70s - why relational won at that time, and the goal of the relational model
+network model & hierarchical model in 1980s
+object databases in 1980s & early 90s
+xml databases in early 2000s - niche adoption
+relational model generalized very well - most widely used model currently.

+### 2.1.1.
+The Birth of NoSQL
+driving forces
+- Need for greater scalability, larger datasets, higher throughput
+- Preference for FOSS over commercial database
+- Specialized query operations, not well supported by relational
+- More dynamic expressive schema as opposed to restrictive schema of relational polyglot persistence

+### 2.1.2.
+The Object-Relational Mismatch

+what is OR mismatch
+object relational mapping
+locality in the document schema

+### 2.1.3.
+Many-to-One and Many-to-Many Relationships

+### 2.1.4.
+Are document databases repeating history

+### 2.1.5.
+Relational Versus Document Databases Today

+## 2.2.
+Query Languages for Data

+### 2.2.1.
+Declarative Queries on the Web

+### 2.2.2.
+MapReduce Querying

+## 2.3.
+Graph-Like Data Models